The-Yorick-Touch/demos/README.md

 ## Portfolio Site
 * AngularJS, CSS, API integrations.
 * I created [https://theyoricktouch.com](https://theyoricktouch.com/) over 10 years ago.
 It's a Single Page Application built using AngularJS.
 I have every intention to rebuild it using more modern libraries and improvements for accessibility and optimisation.
-However, it does show a good regard for original design, as well as API integrations with a timeline library, Google Maps, and WordPress which provides content for the news section.
+However, it does currently show a good regard for original design, as well as API integrations with a timeline library, Google Maps, and WordPress which provides content for the news section.